 Bedazzled Side Clip

-Part your hair into a side part and smooth down the front in the direction you would like to place the clip.
+To recreate this look, style your hair into a side part and smooth down the front in the direction you would like to place the clip.
 Pull out a few tendrils to highlight your gorgeous curls.
 Try out all the variations your heart desires with this 18-Piece Pearl Hair Clip Set ($10).

 Beaded Fulani Braids

 Joan Smalls's windswept 'do is perfectly imperfect.
-Create a deep side part and use a medium-size flat iron to add a few bends to your hair to add volume.
+Create a deep side part and use a medium-width flat iron to add a few bends to your hair for volume.
 Tease your hair for this bedhead style.

 The Big Chop